Jeanne Brink: Career

 Brink started to learn basketmaking in 1986.
 Her first experience with basket-making was a class with a non-native teacher.
 She was frustrated and did not finish the basket.
-She spoke with her mother, who explained that students did not start with baskets, but with bookmarks, in order to learn the techniques.
+She spoke with her mother, who explained that students do not start with baskets, but with bookmarks, in order to learn the techniques.

 She was the first recipient of the Arts Apprenticeship Program from the Vermont Folklife Center.
 She studied under Sophie Nolett, an Abenaki basketmaker in Odanak, for 2 years.
 She did not anticipate making this her career but wanted to continue the family tradition.
-All of Brink's students are of Abenaki heritage, in order to preserve the cultural tradition and heritage.
-One of her apprentices is Sherry Gould.
-She has had 26 apprentices, all Abenaki.
+All of Brink's students were said to be of Abenaki heritage in order to preserve this cultural tradition; she has had 26 apprentices.

-Brink is a consultant and teacher who holds workshops and lectures about Abenaki culture, language, history, and basketmaking.
-She is the cultural awareness director of the Dawnland Center in Montpelier.
-She coordinates pow-wows traditional arts and crafts, and the W'Abenaki Dancers.
+Brink was a consultant and teacher who held workshops and lectured about Abenaki culture, language, history, and basketmaking.
+She served as the cultural awareness director of the Dawnland Center in Montpelier.
+She coordinated pow-wows traditional arts and crafts, and the W'Abenaki Dancers.

 In order to preserve the culture and history, Brink has also interviewed and recorded Abenaki people to keep the oral tradition alive.

 Her work is in the collections: Memorial Hall Museum and Worcester Art Museum in Massachusetts; New Hampshire Historical Society; Chimney Point State Historic Site, and St Albans Historical Society in Vermont.

 Brink has been the artist-in-residence at Dartmouth College, Arts Center at Old Forge, New York, and Worcester Art Museum.
 She received grants from Vermont Council on the Arts and Vermont Council on the Humanities, received an Award of Merit from Vermont Council on the Arts.

 Her cultural heritage work included being the project director and curator of the material culture and art exhibit "Spirit of the Abenaki" and co-director and curator of Abenaki art exhibit "Shamanism, Magic and the Busy Spider."

-She sits on the board of directors for Robert Hull Fleming Museum at the University of Vermont, and Vermont Historical Society in Montpelier.
+She sat on the board of directors for Robert Hull Fleming Museum at the University of Vermont, and Vermont Historical Society in Montpelier.

+After being appointed by Governor Jim Douglas, Brink served on the Vermont Commission on Native American Affairs for a short time at its outset about 2006 and appeared in roll-calls until at least March 2008.